gerrowadat/shite/playerbot/README.md

 The steam ID is in the URL bar when someone looks at their steam profile on web.
 Discord nick and xbox gamertag should be obvious.

 Them run playerbot.py --config_dir=/path/to/where/above/files/are

+Or, you can ```docker run -v /path/to/files:/config gerrowadat/playerbot``` If you trust me entirely or are me.